hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 If you are using a Linux system, make sure that lib64 is installed.

-_Note_: The setup and running instructions below were tested with Nodei.js v10.16.3.
+_Note_: The setup and running instructions below were tested with Node.js v10.16.3 and v15.14.1.

 #### Installation